 Some of the more common laws and regulations that could apply to a bed and breakfast are listed here.
 For complete information, contact officials in your state or municipality.

 Often, Ohio is used as an example in this article.
 The situation in Ohio may or may not be relevant to other areas, so be sure to do independent research.
 A call to the local Chamber of Commerce or a state or local bed and breakfast association could be a big help.

 One, two, and three-family dwellings with not more than five lodgers or boarders are exempt from the requirements of the Ohio Basic Building Code.
 However, the requirements of your local building codes are still applicable.

 With more than five lodgers or boarders, the Ohio Basic Building Code would be applicable as either transient (use group R-1) or non-transient (use group R-2) residential buildings.
-Transient lodgers make use of a facility for a period of less than 30 days.
+Transient lodgers make use of a facility for a period of fewer than 30 days.
 Again, check with your own local codes.

 The local fire department has jurisdiction to inspect all bed and breakfast operations which have four or more bedrooms hired out to the transient public for sleeping accommodations.

 In Ohio, all bed and breakfasts with five or more bedrooms are subject to inspections by the State Fire Marshall's office.

 For additional information on fire inspection, contact your own state or local fire department.